 MLscript is a new programming language developed at the Hong Kong University of Science and Technology5 featuring first-class unions, intersections, negations, and ML-style type inference, among other features.
 For simplicity, this paper focuses on a core subset of MLscript referred to as MLstruct, containing only the features relevant to principal type inference in a Boolean algebra of structural types, used in all examples above.
-An MLstruct implementation is provided as an artifact [Parreaux et al. 2022] and available at github.com/hkust-taco/mlstruct, with a web demonstration at hkust-taco.github.io/mlstruct.
+An MLstruct implementation is provided as an artifact (Parreaux et al., 2022) and available at github.com/hkust-taco/mlstruct, with a web demonstration at hkust-taco.github.io/mlstruct.
 The specific contributions we make are the following:

-- We present MLstruct (Section 2), which subsumes both the original ML type system and the newer MLsub [Dolan 2017], extending the latter with simple class hierarchies and class-instance matching based on union, intersection, and negation type connectives. - We describe our approach to type inference based on the Boolean-algebraic properties of MLstruct's types (Section 3).
-To the best of our knowledge, MLstruct is the first language to support principal polymorphic type inference with union and intersection types.
-Moreover, it does not rely on backtracking and yields types that are amenable to simplification. - We formalize the declarative semantics of MLstruct in the λ[¬] calculus (Section 4), making sure to establish the Boolean-algebraic properties of its subtyping lattice (Section 4.4.4).
-We state the standard soundness properties of progress and preservation, whose complete proofs are given in Appendix B. - We formally describe our type inference algorithm (Section 5).
+- We present ML struct (Section 2), which subsumes both the original ML type system and the newer MLsub (Dolan, 2017), extending the latter with simple class hierarchies and class-instance matching based on union, intersection, and negation type connectives. - We formalize the Boolean-Algebraic Subtyping framework as a generic theory of subtyping $\mathfrak{S}(\mathcal{T}, \mathcal{R})$ that makes few assumptions on the concrete base type constructors \mathcal{T} of the underlying language and their base subtyping rules \mathcal{R} (Section 3). - We prove the soundness of Boolean-Algebraic subtyping by showing that $\mathfrak{S}(\mathcal{T}, \mathcal{R})$ does not relate unrelated type constructors (Section 4), a crucial property that underlies the soundness of languages built on top of it, like MLstruct. - We describe our approach to type inference based on the Boolean-algebraic properties of MLstruct's subtyping system (Section 5).
+To the best of our knowledge, MLstruct is the first language to support complete polymorphic type inference with union and intersection types.
+Moreover, it does not rely on backtracking and yields principal types that are amenable to simplification. - We formalize the declarative semantics of ML struct in the λ^{-} calculus (Section 6).
+We state the standard soundness properties of progress and preservation, whose complete proofs are given in Appendix C. - We formally describe our type inference algorithm (Section 7).
 We state its soundness and completeness theorems.
-Again, the proofs can be found in Appendix B.
+Again, the proofs can be found in Appendix C.